-Join us on a future mission trip:
+Join us on future Global Outreach Projects:

 SayingYes2Love means reaching out into the world in as many ways as possible.
 We truly seek to make disciples of all people and share with them the love of Christ.
 We have had our lives changed because of Him, and we want to share that with the world.
 There are several ways we seek to make a difference in the world.
 One of those ways is by sending our people into the world to say Yes2Love.

 Looking for ways to serve the world in 2019?
 Check out our amazing Global Outreach trips scheduled below:

 This week is about more than just camping; it's about building a home and changing the lives of one Mexican family.
 Each year we partner with Amor Ministries to build a house for a family and give them more than shelter - we give them hope.

 This trip is designed to help people understand the realities of human trafficking, and how Rapha House helps those that have been rescued from those horrors.

 This medical mission is designed to work with

 Work at Haus Edelweiss near Vienna!
 This short-term trip is 13 days, and participants will work 12 hours a day, but there are plenty of times to rest.
 Jobs vary from yard work to food preparation to helping keep Hause Edelweiss going while students are there training.
 This project requires good physical strength and stamina (there are a lot of stairs!)

 Agua Viva Children's Home is a place of refuge and education for many of the children that enter their doors.
 Participants will interact with the kids and do work projects on the grounds, as well as celebrate the new year in Guatemala!